Going to the dentist as a kid is an anxiety-inducing experience, and many find it hard to feel comfortable.

 Higher Chance of Teeth Grinding (Bruxism)

 Teeth grinding or “bruxism” can be a severe problem when it goes on for a long time.
-Teeth grinding can often be linked to anxiety in patients and develops as a coping mechanism in kids.
+Teeth grinding can often be linked to patient anxiety and develops as a coping mechanism in kids.

 Patients who have autism are at higher risk of high anxiety, which could lead to severe teeth grinding.